-The Defender Association of Philadelphia ("Defender"), a nonprofit organization that represents the majority of indigent defendants in the City of Philadelphia, offers a unique perspective in terms of Appellants' challenge to the Pennsylvania Board of Parole's enforcement of §6137(a) of the Parole Code.
+The Defender Association of Philadelphia ("Defender"), a nonprofit organization which represents the majority of indigent defendants in the City of Philadelphia, offers a unique perspective in terms of Appellant's challenge to the constitutionality of imposing a mandatory life-without-parole sentence to someone convicted of second-degree murder who has diminished culpability.
 Through our work representing juvenile lifers who were resentenced and paroled following Miller v.
 Alabama, 567 U.S. 460 (2012) and Montgomery v.
-Louisiana, 577 U.S. 190 (2016), we witnessed the positive boon former lifers offered to their communities once they were released.
+Louisiana, 577 U.S. 190 (2016), we saw the cruelness of imposing life without parole for those whose youth made them less culpable for their crimes.
+We also witnessed the positive boon former lifers offered to their communities once they were released.

-After the United States Supreme Court ruled, in 2012, that it was unconstitutional to sentence youth to mandatory life without parole and, in 2016, that ruling was applied retroactively, the 541 individuals serving juvenile life without parole in Pennsylvania became entitled to a new sentencing hearing.
+After the United States Supreme Court ruled, in 2012, that it was unconstitutional to sentence youth to mandatory life without parole and, in 2016, that ruling was applied retroactively, the more than 500 individuals serving juvenile life without parole in Pennsylvania became entitled to a new sentencing hearing.
 Philadelphia had the single largest group of children (approximately 325) serving mandatory life without parole of any city in the nation.
 The Defender devised a three-year plan, worked side by side with court administration, City Council members, the District Attorney's Office and numerous legal organizations and private firms across the region.
-The Defender represented 75 percent of Philadelphia's cases and trained as well as supported pro bono counsel to handle the remaining 25 percent.
-Across the Commonwealth to date 469 former children sentenced to mandatory life without parole have been resentenced, with 248 released.
+The Defender represented 75 percent of Philadelphia's cases and trained and supported pro bono counsel to handle the remaining 25 percent.
+Across the Commonwealth to date, 497 former children sentenced to mandatory life without parole have been resentenced, with 303 released.